Introduction

-The GST officers thought that businesses must follow a system where they can easily access the details of GST.
+The reasoning behind introducing such a step was to make businesses follow a system where they can easily access the details of GST.
 Considering the same, the government made it mandatory for every business registered under GST must generate an e-invoice for sales made by them on the GST portal.
 However, the said system of e-invoices does not apply to businesses that have not exceeded the threshold limit of the annual revenue as prescribed by the government.

 The implementation of e-invoicing in GST was suggested at the 39th GST Council meeting and the said scheme was applied with specific QR codes effective from 1st October 2020 during the coronavirus pandemic.